hari255/Deep-Learning/README.md

 <img width="460" alt="image" src="https://github.com/hari255/Neural-Networks/assets/59302293/247ea202-56a1-45a4-a959-bec0e40e9bee">

-Infected cells have some form of disturbances within the cell with a dark color formation.
++ Infected cells have some form of disturbances within the cell with a dark color formation.

-UnInfected cells are with the uniform color throughout the image.
++ UnInfected cells have uniform color throughout the image.

 To accurately identify parasites in cell images and train our model to distinguish them, we must focus on the key aspects that differentiate these categories.
 This involves analyzing and understanding the unique characteristics and features that set each parasite apart.
 By doing so, we can ensure that our model is well-equipped to recognize and classify the various types of parasites accurately.